The Streets of Jewish Minsk:

 About Sonya

-Sonya Shaipak is a Heritage Development Coordinator for The Together Plan, who lives in Belarus, Minsk.
-Sonya explores and researches Jewish history and culture at the charity which also helps her expand her experience for her personal growth.
-She has delved into Jewish heritage by creating audio tours of cities in Belarus and a database of the country's historical heritage.
-She also coordinates Jewish heritage clubs in Minsk, Gomel, Polotsk and Mogilev, promoting Jewish culture among the population.
+Sonya Shaipak is a Heritage Development Coordinator for The Together Plan and lives in Minsk, Belarus.
+At the charity, she explores and researches Jewish history and culture, work that also supports her own professional growth.
+She has delved into Jewish heritage by creating audio tours of Belarusian cities and developing a database of the country's historical heritage.
+She also coordinates Jewish heritage clubs in Minsk, Gomel, Polotsk, and Mogilev, promoting Jewish culture among local communities.

-Since 2023, Sonya has been actively working with Jewish communities in 13 cities across Belarus, implementing joint projects and holding events for them such as exhibitions, lectures and film screenings.
+Since 2023, Sonya has been actively working with Jewish communities in 13 cities across Belarus, implementing joint projects and organizing events such as exhibitions, lectures, and film screenings.

 You will be asked to select one of these options: